What is Graduate School?

 - GOOGLE, BING, and YAHOO.
 Seriously, there is no substitute for a comprehensive search engine and great search terms like, "graduate programs biology" or "How do I choose a graduate program in computer graphics."
 Use your imagination and devote some time to surfing for info.

-- Attend the Career Center's Graduate & Professional School Day Fairs to learn more about programs of interest.
+- Attend the Career Center's Graduate and Professional School Information Day Fair to learn more about programs of interest.